kwassarman/Chem308/Class_Mar1.md

 ![Animation](/n=2,4.gif)

-As you can see n=2 is rotating the slowest in both position and energy bases, while n=4 is rotating the fastest.
+As you can see n=2 is rotating the slower than n=4.